lukasz-chase/hepar/README.md

+see it live on: https://hepar.vercel.app/

 To run this app on your computer follow these steps:

 1.run in your cmd -  git clone https://github.com/luki752/hepar.git

-2.when its cloned run in your command - npm install
+2.when its cloned run in your cmd - npm install

 3.after everything is installed you can run the project - npm start